Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE3.1: Hero of the Village Objective and Clarifications CE3.1.1) The run is considered complete once the Hero of the Village advancement has been achieved.
 - CE3.1.1.a) Timing ends once the chat notification for Hero of the Village is shown.
-CE3.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless).\
+CE3.1.2) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg).\
 CE3.1.3) All random seed categories begin upon world load, whereas all set seed categories begin upon first input.

 = CE4: Cover Me in Debris